WeRoLab/intermediate-controls/docs/index.md

 [Edgar Bolívar-Nieto](https://engineering.nd.edu/faculty/edgar-bolivar-nieto/)

 # ICC22 Program Overview
 Our first ICC!
 It will start at 2:00 PM (ET) in DeBartolo 102 on April 21st, 2022.
-Each group has 4 minutes to prenst plus 2 minutes for questions from the audience.
+Each group has 4 minutes to prensent plus 2 minutes for questions from the audience.

 | Time (ET)      | Event | Details    |
 | :---         |    :----:   |          :--- |